Last Updated on August 3, 2022 by Michelle Ball

 What To Do If an Interdistrict Transfer Is Revoked

-Student interdistrict transfer lawyer Michelle Ball assists families with many school difficulties, helping parents be heard in interdistrict transfer appeals, intradistrict moves, truancy situations and with other student problems.
-As an expulsion and student rights attorney in Sacramento, Michelle Ball assists throughout the state, in places such as Folsom, Modesto, Oakland, Los Angeles, San Francisco, Roseville, Elk Grove, Lincoln, Rocklin and other locations.
+Student lawyer Michelle Ball assists families with many school difficulties, helping parents in interdistrict transfer appeals, and with other student problems.
+As a student attorney in Sacramento, California, Michelle Ball assists throughout the state, in Folsom, Modesto, Oakland, Los Angeles, San Francisco, Roseville, Elk Grove, Lincoln, Rocklin and other locations.